• Sign In

 Halt: The halt is a complete stop of the horse's forward motion.
 Horses should stand quietly and patiently in a halt, ready to respond to the rider's cues.

-Western-Riding
+Western-Riding for everyone

 Faygate, Horsham, West Sussex RH12 0AN,